dickoa/prepr/README.md

 ## Installation

-The `prepair` Cpp library need these two libraries to compile:
+The `prepr` Cpp library need these two libraries to compile:

   - [`CGAL`](https://www.cgal.org/)
   - [`GDAL`](https://gdal.org/)

-The R package `prepair` solves the CGAL dependencies by using the [`cgal4h`](https://gitlab.com/dickoa/cgal4h) that expose CGAL 4 headers.
+The R package `prepr` solves the CGAL dependencies by using the [`cgal4h`](https://gitlab.com/dickoa/cgal4h) that expose CGAL 4 headers.
 We use [`rwinlib`](https://github.com/rwinlib) to provide `GDAL` on Windows in order to build this package from source.
 You will need the